learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-netsplit/index.md

 ## Lesson learned

 Dropping iptables rules is similar to make a node unavailable.
 The traffic is still routed to the node, but the node is not able to forward it further.
-Kubernetes can recover from a similar failure by monitoring the state of the iptables rules and updating them when necessary.
+Kubernetes can recover from a similar failure by monitoring the state of the routing rules and updating them when necessary.

 Many thanks to [Manabu Sakai](https://twitter.com/manabusakai)'s blog post that was a huge inspiration and to [Valentin Ouvrard](https://twitter.com/Valentin_NC) for investigating the issue with the iptables propagation.